niplav/site/estimated_life_expectancy.md

 Data Collection Method
 ----------------------

-192 random people were approached during the day in the streets of the center of a major german city.
+~500 random people were approached (the exact number of approaches was [regrettably not recorded](./estimated_life_expectancy.html#No-Tracking-of-the-Answering-Rate)) during the day in the streets of the center of a major german city.
 They were asked the following questions (in the presented order):

 1. "Entschuldigung, darf ich Ihnen kurz zwei Fragen stellen?"
 2. "Wie alt, schätzen Sie, werden sie werden?"